Interestment’s Top 10 Ways to Eat a COW

 Add Guinness, add chunks and make it into a pie

 Back in the olden days, pies were invented so that workers could put them in their pockets and then bite into them at lunchtime instead of wasting time going to restaurants.
 Now you’ll find them IN RESTAURANTS which is amazingly ironic!
 It’s like the circle of life has been completed.

 Use the tail on an Ox to make a traditional Jamaican stew

 The French invented the tradition of eating every single part of an animal except its penis, vagina and eyeballs, then the great warriors of the Orient upgraded the notion to incorporate their private parts.
 Then our friends in the West Indies took the cow’s always-ignored tail and created a stew of absolute wonderment!
 Now the only thing we don’t eat are their teeth and gums.

 Wrap it in pastry and do a Wellington

 Named after the first Duke of Wellington, this is a posh-only overwrought cooking method that involves wrapping the most expensive area of a cow in a delicious sleeping bag made of crispy pastry.
 He’s the older, more arrogant and sophisticated brother of the Ginsters slice.
 He shouts a lot and totally expects you to fancy him.
 Which you do.

 Slice it thinly and put it in a salad, Thailand style

-The words Beef Salad may sound like a haunting euphemism for something ungodly that you might do in the bedroom, but actually it’s just an accurate description of this Thai dish.
+The words Beef Salad may sound like a haunting euphemism for something ungodly that might get done to you in prison, but actually it’s just an accurate description of this Thai dish.
 It consists of beef, and salad.
 A zingy dish from the “is what it says” Yorkshiremen of South East Asia.

 Take its liver and fry it up real pretty